iflowfor8hours/6112884-pro-micro-controller/README.markdown

     ./soarer/tools/scas 6112884_files/micro_6112884AllKeysAssigned.sc 6112884_files/micro_6112884AllKeysAssigned.scb

+Make sure to use the 1.20 beta tools included in this repo.
+For Mac, using 1.0 will give you errors with the `matrix` command in the `.sc` file(s).

 Run the `scinfo` command to get the state of your device.
 [This tutorial](http://deskthority.net/workshop-f7/teensy-2-0-alternatives-atmega32u4-t4253-90.html) has some pretty  good troubleshooting info if things don't appear to work.

 Now write the compiled binary onto the device using the `scwr` command.